Capture Venice, Italy workshop

-There are also three planned walks that we will navigate with me as your guide.
+There are also two planned walks that you’ll navigate with me as your guide.
 Seeing life reflected in the canals and history etched into weathered pastel walls and walkways of this unique place.

 We’ll photograph the classic locations from St Marks square, the San Giorgio Maggiore bell tower and the colourful houses of Burano Island.
 There really is an image around every corner and we’ll explore the everyday life and moods of this special city in between our featured dusk and dawn sessions.

-If you’ve never been to or photographed Venice then it should definitely be on your photography locations list.
+If you’ve never been to or photographed Venice then it should definitely be on your photography “to do” list.

-Start time Hotel San Gallo*, Venice – meet up between 1600 – 1700hrs at the on the 11th November.
+Start time Hotel San Gallo*, Venice – meet up between 15:30hrs on the 11th November.